Cyber Security: Everything You Need to Know in Preparing For An Attack

 What does this tell us?
 That IT security teams are struggling to keep up with the current level of cyber terrorism, foreshadowing a virtual epidemic.

-The source is the main distinguishing feature between types of Cyber Security incidents.
-These invasions can range from a minor phishing email, instigated by a solo attacker, to a global, organised crime unit looking to dissolve a major organisation.
-Both ends of the spectrum are, however, similar in their ability to drastically impact the running of your business.
+There are many various types of cybersecurity attacks today.
+However, we tend to say that the source is the main distinguishing feature between types of cyber security incidents.
+These invasions can range from a minor phishing email - instigated by a solo attacker - to a global, organised crime unit looking to dissolve a major organisation.
+Both ends of the spectrum are similar in their ability to dramatically impact the running of your business.
+Do you want to learn more?
+Here's our whitepaper on the 3 best cybersecurity strategies of 2019.

-How can businesses defend themselves from such Cyber Terrorism?
+How can businesses defend themselves from cyber attacks?

 - Survey - Tactic: Educate users - investigating and analysing available information about the target in order to identify potential vulnerabilities.